 Your Credit History:

 To qualify for a mortgage, a good credit rating is essential.
 In addition to reviewing your debt and income, a lender will also pull your credit report.
 The report details your payment history and how you’ve handled your past obligations.
-You can get a copy of your credit report before you apply for a mortgage to veryify its accuracy or correct any errors before you apply for a mortgage.
+You can get a copy of your credit report before you apply for a mortgage to verify its accuracy or correct any errors before you apply for a mortgage.
 However, each credit “pull” will negatively impact your credit score for a short period of time, so avoid pulling your credit too often.

 Tips To Qualify for a Mortgage In Canada